-We’ve covered the importance of people and purpose, of embracing technology and serving society, and of always keeping the customer at the heart of these decisions.
-Now it’s time to move onto one of my favourite subjects; learning.
+We’ve covered the importance of people and purpose, embracing technology and serving society, and always keeping the customer at the heart of these decisions.
+Now it’s time to move on to one of my favourite subjects; learning.

 Trailhead is the perfect place to start up-skilling across all these areas (find out more in this previous blog).
 The post-pandemic workforce has become both flexible and hybrid so learning programmes need to follow suit, and the promise of Trailhead lies in its ability to provide both accessible self-paced learning as well as expert-led courses that meet specific needs.

 Leading capability and competence